How to Use VLOOKUP Function in Excel (8 Suitable Examples)

 • VLOOKUP(372,B5:D21,2,0) searches for an exact match of 372 in the leftmost column B of table B5:D21.
 After finding one, it moves to the 2nd column of the same row of the table, then returns the name of the employee.
 In this case, Angela Mills.

-• The rest of the formulas do the same.
+• The formula then repeats the check for other values.
 Thus we get the list of the employees with the top 5 salaries.

 Note:

-It’s an array formula.
-So press Ctrl + Shift + Enter unless you are in Office 365.
+This is an array formula, so press Ctrl + Shift + Enter to apply it unless you are in Office 365.

 Read More: 7 Practical Examples of VLOOKUP Function in Excel